kubernetes/enhancements/keps/sig-scheduling/2779-support-custom-queue-for-the-scheduler/README.md

 be impacted, it cannot handle the case that only some pods need to be touched.

 Another alternative is to make the pod that will break the resource sharing policy with `Unschedulable`.
-The drawback is that making such a decision needs the status of all other pods, the logic is complex, and the performance will be impacted.
+The drawback is that making such a decision needs to know whether other pods can run or not, the logic is complex, and the performance will be impacted.